sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/secrets.md

 ### Example {#providers-provider-put-example}

-The following example demonstrates a request to the `/providers/:provider` API endpoint to update the provider `my_vault`.
+The following example demonstrates a request to the `/providers/:provider` API endpoint to update the provider `my_vault`:

 {{< code shell >}}
 curl -X PUT \